 Conveniently located to serve St. Louis

 Labiaplasty is the surgical reduction of the labia minora, the inner lips of the vagina.
 It is an increasingly popular cosmetic surgery procedure.
 Women often consider treatment for what can be an embarrassing condition – enlarged labia.
-Surgery is performed by Dr. Paul Rottler here at our Seven Oaks Surgery Center under general anesthesia and usually takes less than one hour.
+Surgery is performed by Dr. Paul Rottler or Dr. Hulsey here at our Seven Oaks Surgery Center under general anesthesia and usually takes less than one hour.

 Labial enlargement can be due to heredity, aging, pregnancy, or other causes.
 The surgical goal is to reduce the size of a woman’s labia minora and make them more symmetrical so they don’t protrude or hang beyond the labia majora.
 Women often consider the surgery for the following reasons: